The Simple Self Care Lifestyle with mo

 Todays Simple Self Care Tip

-While Sodium benefits are often well known the Chloride in salt also offers a multitude of benefits.
+While Sodium benefits are often well known, Chloride in salt also offers a multitude of benefits.

-Which brings us to yet another very important function of salt- it supports (when in balanced amounts) our stomach acid.
+Yet another very important function of salt- when consumed in balanced amounts, it supports our stomach acid.

 The right amount of sodium and chloride improves digestion.
 (9)

-On the contrary the majority of people exceed the recommended daily amount.
+On the contrary, the majority of people exceed the recommended daily amount by a lot.

-It is important to know that our body makes good use of salt.
-That we need ‘some’ and that too little or total avoidance could mean we do not have enough of the sodium and chloride electrolytes which could negatively impact multiple systems.
+We need some salt, and too little or total avoidance could mean we may not have enough sodium and chloride electrolytes, which can negatively impact multiple body systems.

 Todays Simple Self Care Tip

-Balancing the amount YOUR body needs is the key:
+Balancing the amount of Salt YOUR body needs is the key:

-Sea Salts – Table Salts: Is One Better?
+Sea Salts vs. Table Salts: Is One Better?

 Todays Simple Self Care Tip